romainsacchi/carculator/README.md

 ![MC results](https://github.com/romainsacchi/coarse/raw/master/docs/stochastic_example_ttw.png)

-Compare the carbon footprint electric vehicles to rechargeable hybrid vehicles for different sizes today and in the future over 500 Monte Carlo iterations is as easy as:
+Compare the carbon footprint of electric vehicles with that of rechargeable hybrid vehicles for different size categories today and in the future over 500 Monte Carlo iterations:

+    from carculator import *
     cip = CarInputParameters()
     cip.stochastic(500)
     dcts, array = fill_xarray_from_input_parameters(cip)